Web: Information Technology Program

 - Completion of an application form and a 1-2 page statement outlining career goals.

 To continue and graduate in the program, IT majors must maintain a minimum cumulative GPA of 2.75 in major courses.
 Students whose GPA falls below the requirements will be placed on probation and given one semester to restore their GPA to the target.
 Failure to do so will result in dismissal from the major.
-All IT majors must complete at least two internships in their chosen field and are strongly encouraged to seek IT certifications prior to graduation.
+All IT majors must complete at least one internship in their chosen field and are strongly encouraged to seek IT certifications prior to graduation.

 Undergraduate Majors and Minors offered: